We’re upgrading major intersections on Hoddle Street and Punt Road to improve traffic flow.

-In October, we’ll permanently remove 1 of 2 left turn lanes onto Brunton Avenue.
+In October 2018 we permanently removed 1 of 2 left turn lanes onto Brunton Avenue.

-We’ll also install temporary traffic barriers in the early stages of the works.
+We also installed temporary traffic barriers in the early stages of the works.
 They help our crews stay safe during construction.

 If you use the footpath on the north side of Olympic Boulevard, you’ll need to cross outside AAMI Park and walk along Gosch’s Paddock.

 We’ll work both during the day and at night.
 This will help us to finish our works as fast as possible.

 Some disruptions are unavoidable, but we'll do our best to minimise their effect and keep you up-to-date with changes.

 Temporary road closures

 To build the new accessible tram stop, we'll temporarily close parts of Swan Street and Olympic Boulevard in early 2019.